15 beautiful beaches on the Camino de Santiago

 Praia de Lires

-The stage towards Muxía drops into this quiet estuary where the Castro River meets the sea.
-Fine sand, warm waters, and a beach bar above.
-The Camino passes through the village, and within five minutes along a sandy trail, you’re at the shore watching the sun disappear behind the cliffs.
+The intermediate stage towards Muxía descends to this serene estuary where the Castro River meets the sea.
+Fine sand, warm waters, and a bar on the beach.
+The Camino crosses the village, and in five minutes of sandy path, you are on the shore watching the sun hide behind the cliffs.

-Between Finisterre and Muxía, in the heart of the Costa da Morte, beach views are constant
+Between Finisterre and Muxía, in the heart of the Costa da Morte, the views of the beaches are a constant

 English Way

-Along the English Way, especially from Ferrol but also from A Coruña, you can enjoy some of the Rías Altas beaches.
+On the English Way, especially from Ferrol, although also from A Coruña, we can enjoy some beaches of the Rías Altas.

 Praia da Magdalena

-Before crossing Pontedeume’s medieval bridge, the route runs close to this family-friendly beach shaded by pines, with beach bars for relaxing.
-One end is even pet-friendly, in case you’re doing the Camino with your dog.
+Before crossing the medieval bridge of Pontedeume, the route runs near this family-friendly beach with shady pines, a beach, and beach bars where one can relax.
+In fact, at one end, dogs are allowed, in case you are doing the Camino with your dog.

-View of the Pontedeume estuary and the start of Praia da Madalena
+View of the Ría de Pontedeume and the beginning of Praia da Madalena

 Praia de Miño